hemant1504883/codealpha_task1/README.md

-# codealpha_task1

-Here's an explanation of the CGPA calculator program in C++ provided:
+Name: Hemant Baghel
+Company: CODE ALPHA
+ID: CA/JL1/20299
+Domain: C++ programming
+Duration: 15 July to 15 August

+Overview of the Project

+Project: Creating a cgpa calculator using C++ programming

 Objective:
 The objective of this CGPA calculator program is to compute the Cumulative Grade Point Average (CGPA) based on the grades and credit hours of courses taken over multiple semesters.
 It allows users to input course details such as name, credits, and grade, calculates the GPA for each semester, and finally computes the CGPA from these GPAs.